dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ## Type annotations

-A "type annotation" is a place in your code where you write down the static type of a variable, field, function return type, parameter, etc. Type annotations are how you tell the type checker your constraints on the kinds of values that flow into different parts of your code.
+A *type annotation* is a place in your code where you write down the static type of a variable, field, function return type, parameter, etc. Type annotations are how you tell the type checker your constraints on the kinds of values that flow into different parts of your code.

-In most places, Dart allows you to omit a type annotation and infers a type for you based on the nearby context (or defaults to the `dynamic` type).
+In most places, Dart allows you to omit a type annotation and infers a type for you based on the nearby context, or defaults to the `dynamic` type.
 Inference is a powerful tool to spare you the effort of writing (and reading) types that are obvious or uninteresting, but it's still worth explicitly annotating in some cases.
 The guidelines here strike the best balance we've found between brevity and explicitness, flexibility and safety.

-The fact that Dart has both type inference and an actual `dynamic` type leads to some confusion about what it means to say code is "untyped".
+The fact that Dart has both type inference and a `dynamic` type leads to some confusion about what it means to say code is "untyped".
 Does that mean the code is dynamically typed, or that you didn't *write* the type?
-To avoid that confusion, we avoid saying "untyped" and instead use:
+To avoid that confusion, we avoid saying "untyped" and instead use the following terminology:

-*   If the code is "type annotated", the type was explicitly written in the code.
+*   If the code is *type annotated*, the type was explicitly written in the code.

-*   If the code is "inferred", no type annotation was written down, and Dart successfully figured out the type on its own.
-Inference can fail, in which case the guidelines don't consider that "inferred".
+*   If the code is *inferred*, no type annotation was written, and Dart successfully figured out the type on its own.
+Inference can fail, in which case the guidelines don't consider that inferred.
 In some places, inference failure is a static error.
 In others, Dart uses `dynamic` as the fallback type.

-*   If the code is "dynamic", then its static type is the special `dynamic` type.
+*   If the code is *dynamic*, then its static type is the special `dynamic` type.
 Code can be explicitly annotated `dynamic` or it can be inferred.

-*   If the code has any other type, it's not "dynamic".
+*   If the code has any other type, it's not dynamic.
 Code can end up with a non-`dynamic` type by being explicitly annotated with some other type, or by having Dart infer a non-`dynamic` type.